 Diane Ehrensaft's follow-up to Gender Born, Gender Made guides parents and professionals through the rapidly changing cultural, medical, and legal landscape of gender and identity.
 Dr. Ehrensaft explains the interconnected effects of biology, nurture, and culture to explore why gender can be fluid, rather than binary.
 As an advocate for the gender affirmative model and with the expertise she has gained over three decades of pioneering work with children and families, she encourages caregivers to listen to each child, learn their particular needs, and support their quest for a true gender self.
 Parents and educators who want to support a gender-expansive world will find this new release intriguing, informative, and positive.

-While gay, lesbian, and bisexual children often don’t fully understand their feelings until puberty, transgender children can face challenges almost as early as they can speak — and transgender is not something that many people understand well.
-So what do you do when a child as young as two or three who is declaring that she can’t possibly be a girl, or he hates being a boy?
-This book helps parents understand their child’s experience, though both research and the experiences of families with transgender children.
+While gay, lesbian, and bisexual children often don’t fully understand their feelings until puberty, transgender children can face challenges almost as early as they can speak — and being transgender is not something that many people understand well.
+So what do you do when a child as young as two or three declares that she can’t possibly be a girl, or he hates being a boy?
 Addressing ages from birth through college, and tackling developmental concerns (like whether to use hormone blockers to prevent pubertal development), emotional challenges, and legal issues, this book can guide you through the complete experience of your transgender child.
 A follow-up title, The Transgender Teen: A Handbook for Parents and Professionals Supporting Transgender and Non-Binary Teens, provides particular advice specific to the teenage years, including a discussion of the different ways that young people today see gender.

 The twin boys that Wayne and Kelly Maines adopted could not have been more different: Jonas loved trucks, sports, and other “boyish” pursuits, while Wyatt sought out princess dolls and dress-up clothes.
 By the time the twins were toddlers, Wyatt was insisting he was a girl.
 In the process of coming to understand Nicole, their daughter, the Maines faced conflict both within and outside the family.
 It meant rewriting the script at home and the rules at school and in a community that was suddenly forced to confront its prejudices.
 For parents who are joining a transgender child on their own journey, this heartfelt memoir provides a realistic but positive view of how families, communities, and our whole culture are transforming to be more inclusive.